Piet de Jong (artist): Life and career

 In 1923, de Jong was the first person appointed as the official architect for the British School at Athens.
 Many of the publications of archaeological finds produced by the British School during this period include plans, plates, and drawings by de Jong.
 From 1923 to 1926, de Jong worked at Sparta, and in 1924 at Eutresis.
 During the 1920s, he also worked at Zygouries, excavated by Carl Blegen, and at Corinth, under both Bert Hodge Hill and Leslie Shear.

 Piet de Jong returned to Crete every year from 1922 to 1930.
 During this time, he designed and directed much of the reconstruction work at Knossos.
 This work included both architectural reconstruction (especially the Queen's Megaron and Throne Room), and frescos (the dolphin fresco).
 In the 1930s, de Jong produced drawings for the archaeological excavations at Perachora and Prosymna, and in 1932 began work as illustrator for the excavations at the Athenian Agora.
 The events of World War II forced de Jong to return to Leeds from 1939 to 1947.

 In 1947, de Jong returned to Crete as the curator of Knossos.
 The Knossos excavations were now directed by Sinclair Hood, who continued to employ de Jong in the recording and reconstruction of the Knossos material.
 In 1952, de Jong relinquished his post as Knossos caretaker, but continued to produce watercolours and reconstructions both at Knossos (1957–61), and for a number of other archaeological projects.
 In 1957, he produced watercolour reconstructions of the fresco paintings from the so-called 'Painted House' at Gordion.
 Around the same time, de Jong also produced the plates for the material excavated by John Caskey at Kea.
 Until 1965, de Jong worked again for Carl Blegen at Pylos, where he produced his famous reconstructions of both the Palace of Nestor and its ornate floor.
 His final archaeological assignment, the watercolour reproduction of several Minoan frescos, began on Crete in 1966.
 While still in Crete and at work on these frescos, Piet de Jong died on 20 April 1967 at the age of 79.
+A bequest left by de Jong to the British School at Athens made possible the extension of the Stratigraphic Museum at Knossos.